Mac Won't Boot from USB | Check These Simple Solutions - Qiling

 3. Why can't I boot my Mac from USB?

-You cannot boot from the USB on your Mac for several reasons, including problems with the bootable media, hardware or software issues with the Mac, or any malware ruining the whole process.
+You can't boot from a USB on your Mac due to issues like faulty bootable media, hardware or software problems with the Mac, or malware interfering with the process.

 4. Can I recover data from an unbootable Mac?